The panorama image shown above was made by B.C. professional photographer, John W. Freeston (1887-1923) in 1919.

 Indeed, Robert Moen has found that the shoe company of which the subjects of the panorama were employees was the Emil Olcovich Shoe Company of Santa Monica.
 The photo appears to have been made in the Santa Monica Canyon on Labour Day, 1919, when the company was there for a staff picnic.

-Early in May, 1923, Freeston was admitted to the New Westminster Hospital for the Insane (known by locals today by the shorthand, Woodlands).
-He was diagnosed pretty quickly with General Paresis.
+Early in May, 1923, Freeston was admitted to the New Westminster Hospital for the Insane (known by locals today by the shorthand, “Woodlands”).
+He was diagnosed pretty soon thereafter with General Paresis.
 He slept poorly throughout his stay at Woodlands and rest was possible primarily through medication.
 Although his physical condition was considered good when he was admitted, scarcely two months later, it had deteriorated significantly.
 By the afternoon of July 30th, 1923, he was dead.
 He was 39 years old.
 Cause of death was recorded as “Exhaustion of General Paresis”.

 Note that Freeston appears at both extremities of the panorama.
 The images are both of him, but his pose is quite different.
 In the leftmost portrait, he is holding the umbrella with both hands; however, in the rightmost one, his right arm is raised (in greeting?) while his left arm seems to be supporting the umbrella.
 I have been asked by a couple of people how Freeston was able to pull this off.
 I believe the answer is in this link.
 I think this still applied in 1919, when Freeston made this image.